 I’ll never forget the day I met Joey.
 My husband and I were headed over to the pharmacy to pick up his prescription refills at WOMACK Hospital which is located in the Fort Bragg, NC Army base.
 We took the escalator downstairs, like we normally did when going to see my husbands neurologist.
 We walked past the little coffee stand as we approached the pharmacy.
 I noticed the long line of people waiting to have their prescriptions filled.
 It was busy at the pharmacy that day.
 Something not too unusual.
 I almost guarantee I could name most of the prescriptions being handed out that day.
-Zoloft or Prozac, Ambien, Klonopin, maybe some Vicodin or Percocet to wash it all down with… those were the top medications most soldiers who were deployed to Iraq were on at the time.
-The Candy Cocktail.
+Zoloft or Prozac, Ambien, Klonopin, maybe some Vicodin or Percocet to wash it all down with… those were the top medications most soldiers who had come home from Iraq were on during that time.

 I noticed something different that day.
 A young soldier, brown hair with a military cut holding his head down.
 He had his ACU uniform on, a broken foot all wrapped up with crutches laying next to him on the floor.
 As we approached closer, I noticed he was crying.
 He wasn’t sobbing, but it was apparent he had tears running down his face.
 I haven’t seen too many grown men cry.
 I knew something must be wrong.
 I looked around to see if anyone was with him.
 People seemed to walk around him and one soldier even stepped over his leg with the broken foot, the other leg was bent with his knee in the upward position.
 I glanced at my husband and told him I was going to see what was going on with the soldier.
 I kneeled down and asked him if he was okay.
 He said, “I’ve just been waiting here a long time and my foot really hurts.”